 During his inspection, he managed to tamper with the vault door thus enabling him to gain access undisturbed later that evening.
 Such was Butler’s cunning ways that he netted himself £60 from this one raid alone!

-If there wasn’t a profit in extracting teeth and selling them separately to the dentists, then believe you me, the body snatchers wouldn’t have done it.
+If there wasn’t a profit in extracting teeth and selling them separately to the dentists, then, believe me, the body snatchers wouldn’t have done it.

 I’ve already mentioned some of the eye-watering amounts that could be made from the battlefields at Waterloo, but everyday dealings in teeth could prove just as lucrative and the demand for human teeth in the dentures of the rich was starting to drive prices for this commodity through the roof.